 To get better ranking in Google, one of the major factor is website page speed.
 Page Speed is one of the part of Google SEO suggestion.
 So in a wordpress blog we upload a lot of images to make the content more interactive.
 By default wordpress stores all your uploaded images, documents and other uploads to the wp-content/uploads folder which is part of the same home domain.
 So while loading all the images and contents from the same domain, it takes much time and page speed is slow.
 So to avoid this we can deliver the images from a sub domain to increase the page speed as well as SEO ranking.
-In this post i’m going to share How you can Deliver Images from Sub Domain and how to redirect the older images to the new sub domain URL in WordPress.
+In this post i’m going to share How a guide from LCN.com on how you can Deliver Images from Sub Domain and how to redirect the older images to the new sub domain URL in WordPress.

 Before you start want to see the live example, then right-click on any images in this post, then click copy image url and paste it on the address bar.
 I have configured my images on my sub domain http://img.techtolead.in.